threcats/Advanced-Java/README.md

 - **Git**: For cloning the project.
 Install it from Git official website.https://git-scm.com/

 # 2. Cloning the Project
-1. Open Git Bash or your preferred terminal: Navigate to the directory where you want to clone the project.(Author: [pangyadan])
+1. Open Git Bash or your preferred terminal: Navigate to the directory where you want to clone the project.
 2. Clone the repository: Run the following command:

 ```bash